 The backlash against Tarte Shape Tape Foundation was swift, harsh, and well-deserved.
 Bloggers and customers were outraged at the foundation's limited shade range, which included 15 total shades, with a mere three allocated towards women of color.
 From the tease, to the launch, to the near-downfall of Tarte Cosmetics, the Shape Tape Foundation controversy probably won't be over anytime soon.

-The iconic Tarte Shape Tape Contour Concealer has amassed a cult following for its face-smoothing and skin-brightening properties.
+The iconic Tarte Shape Tape Contour Concealer has amassed a following for its face-smoothing and skin-brightening properties.
 Thanks to a healthy dose of mango seed and shea butter, the formula actually regenerates and illuminates all complexions — and on top of that, it lasts forever.